dekoza/mtgpl/FUT.rst

 :mtgtip:`Summoner's Pact<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/4/948b026c-cfce-462b-afb6-7a383bd121de.jpg?1562924951|https://scryfall.com/card/fut/139/summoners-pact?utm_source=api>`
-   Search your library for a green creature card, reveal it, put it into your hand, then shuffle your library.
+   Search your library for a green creature card, reveal it, put it into your hand, then shuffle.

    At the beginning of your next upkeep, pay |mana_2|\ |mana_g|\ |mana_g|.
 If you don't, you lose the game.